Lost-Fables/TicketPlugin/README.md

 Re-assign to another team.

 Able to mark oneself as on or off duty.
 If off duty you don't get alerts about new tickets.

+Alert on-duty players when a ticket associated with their team(s) is created.

 Stats: